Yilan Airfield

-Yilan Airfield (ICAO: RCMS) (also known as Giran Airfield) is an abandoned airfield located in Yilan, Taihoku Prefecture, Taiwan.
+Yilan Airfield (also known as Giran Airfield) is an abandoned airfield located in Yilan, Taihoku Prefecture, Taiwan.
 The first airfield of the three was built in 1936, with the other two built in 1943 and 1944.
 It mainly flew kamikaze missions until abandonment in 1945, before being acquired by the Kuomintang Government.
 It was closed in 1973 following failed attempts to upgrade the airfield.